yinyuanzhang/Bagel/README.md

 bash scripts/train.sh
 ```

 You can replace the variables in the script with your own before running.
-**Training & fine-tuning docs are coming soon**
+See [TRAIN](TRAIN.md) for more details.

 ### Eval
 We provide the scripts for evaluating VLM, T2I and Editing benchmarks.